bhawesh55/LicenseFinder/README.md

 detect the licenses of the packages in them, compare those licenses against a user-defined whitelist, and give you an actionable exception report.
+A license may be granted by a party ("licensor") to another party ("licensee") as an element of an agreement between those parties.
+A shorthand definition of a license is "an authorization (by the licensor) to use the licensed material (by the licensee)."

 * code: https://github.com/pivotal/LicenseFinder
 * support: